|

 ...Dese lines, dey iz mean trubble tuh b'hitch 'pun Eb'ry sun'up tuh sundown, us iz jine'up 'n ju'k along Yuh de chains stuhr, loud 'n strong Us freedum, us freedum, 'e jis' clean, done gon' Tuh 'nodduh, nodduh, us soon, b'long Dis iz sho' 'nuf, sho' 'nuf, wrong Us ain't got nutt'n, nutt'n, tuh mek us own Cep'm dese wu'd us moan 'n groan, een dishyuh song...
 Copyright by Deborah Young An Excerpt from The Coffle Song

 These lines, they are mean trouble to be hitched upon Every sunrise to sunset, we are joined up and jerked along Hear the chains stirring, loud and strong Our freedom, our freedom, it's just clean, done gone To another, another, we soon, belong This is sure enough, sure enough, wrong We have nothing, nothing, to make our own Except these words, we moan and groan, in this here song...
 Copyright by Deborah Young An Excerpt from The Coffle Song On September 22, 1862, President Abraham Lincoln issued the Emancipation Proclamation, it went into effect January 1, 1863: That on the 1st day of January A.D.
 1863, all persons held as slaves within any state... shall be then, thenceforward, and forever free...
 The Emancipation Proclamation and the 13th amendment initiated the freedom of enslaved African Americans.
 However, it was the numerous African Americans who continuously fought to assure freedom, equal rights and racial harmony.
 Even, many years after the Emancipation Proclamation, Natchez Blacks continued to suffer as a result of racism, segregation and the lack of civil rights.
 Therefore, countless Natchez citizens and local leaders participated in the Civil Rights Movement during the 1960s; Rev. Shead Baldwin, Wharlest Jackson, George Metcalfe, James Henry Young, Sr., Deacons for Defense and Justice, Mary Toles, and numerous other individuals.
 “I was all of 11 years old and daddy said I could join a Natchez Civil Rights march.
 As I positioned with my sister, brother and other marchers, I felt excited but scared.
 But I felt pretty safe because my daddy, James Young, was an active member of Deacons for Defense and Justice.
 The Deacons surrounded us and daddy walked beside me and my siblings.
 As we marched and sang “Ain’t Gonna Let Nobody Turn Me Around”; protesters yelled, threw things and pushed against us.
 The Deacons confronted the protesters and got the situation under control.”
 Deborah Young, Daughter of a Deacon for Defense and Justice, Natchez, Mississippi The Deacons for Defense and Justice were a 1960s armed self defense civil rights organization that played a vitally intricate part in the Civil Rights Movement.
 There is no doubt that in Natchez, Mississippi, the Deacons for Defense and Justice tirelessly paved the way for equal rights for African Americans.
 The Deacons intervened where local, state and federal government was grossly inadequate and negligent.
 The Deacons for Defense and Justice were truly men of valor, freedom warriors; determined to neutralize terrorism, stamp out segregation and inequality.
 It was the diligent hard work of constant marches, boycotts, legal actions, etc., which ultimately, lead to the 1967 integration of Natchez Adams County public schools.
+American Slavery and The Forks of the Road

 The U. S. Postal Service has created postage stamps to honor the African Americans right to freedom and the tireless efforts of those who addressed racism, segregation, civil rights, etc. 75th anniversary of the 13th amendment of the U. S. Constitution stamp, Harriet Tubman stamp, Carter G. Woodson stamp, Sojourner Truth stamp, Martin Luther King, Jr. stamp, A. Philip Randolph stamp, Thurgood Marshall stamp, Ida B. Wells stamp, Roy Wilkins stamp, Mary McLeod Bethune stamp, Whitney Moore Young stamp, Ralph Bunche stamp, Booker T. Washington stamp, Frederick Douglass stamp, James Weldon Johnson stamp.